 Evidence of equivalence may include successful completion of high school studies overseas or recent tertiary study at Level 4, with a “B” average, and/or relevant work experience (paid or unpaid); application considered on a case-by-case basis with entry granted at the discretion of the Head of School.

 Prior to starting the programme, you'll be required to complete health screening to provide evidence of your current immunisation status, as required by our placement providers.
 Further information on this and the other course costs will be provided when 2024 costs are confirmed.
 The following costs are approximate.

 - Health screening: $250

 - Uniform: $200

 - Vaccinations (if required by clinical placement): Costs will vary depending on vaccination required i.e. flu, whooping cough

-Before you start your online application, you will need to have the following documentation available to upload when requested:
+2. Before you start your online application you will need the following documentation available to upload when requested

 - Verified ID

-Give the referee report to someone who is willing to be your referee.
-Ask them to complete the forms and either return to yourself (so you can upload with your application), or scan and email to email@example.com within 10 days.
-Please note applications will not be processed until the referee report has been received.
+*Give the referee report to someone who is willing to be your referee.
+Ask them to complete the forms and return them to you (so you can upload with your application).

 Alternatively, completed applications can be emailed to email@example.com or dropped into: